On the cohomology of GL(N) and adjoint Selmer groups: Introduction

-This conjecture is proven in \cite{Sch15} if one replaces $\T$ by $\T/I$ where $I$ is a nilpotent ideal of exponent bounded in terms of $N$ and $[F\colon \Q]$.
+This conjecture is proven in \cite{Sch15} for $A=\bbT/I$ where $I$ is a nilpotent ideal of exponent bounded in terms of $N$ and $[F\colon \Q]$.
 The exponent of $I$ is bounded by $4$ in \cite{NT16}.
 By \cite{CGH+19}, the ideal can be taken to be $0$ if $p$ splits totally in $F$.